yoniholmes/grunt-text-replace/README.md

 # grunt-text-replace
 General purpose text-replacement for grunt.

-## About

-This plugin automates the process of replacing text in files.

-Replacement rules can be written as `RegEx` or `String` definitions.
+This plugin allows you to replace text in files with `RegEx` or `String` replacement rules.

 See the examples below for details.

 ## Installation
+Installation follows the same pattern for any grunt plugin:

 1. Next to your project's [grunt.js gruntfile][getting_started], run:
 `npm install grunt-text-replace`